notnola/pinychat/README.md

     # pip install colorama
     ```

+### Usage

+`tinychat.py NICK ROOM` or `tinychat.py -r ROOM -n NICK -u USERNAME -p PASSWORD -c COLOR`

+See also the *Commands* section below.

+`bot.py` currently only provides a small subset of the module's features/commands.
+Full module support will be integrated eventually.

 ### Development

 Want to contribute?
 Great!
 Feel free to make pull requests at your discretion!
 Feel free to contact me at notnola@openmailbox.com aswell!

 ### Todos

- - Allow bots to use library commands
+ - Allow bots to use all module features/commands
  - Add stream support
  - Write tests
  - Write better debug code